Eligibility and Rules for Membership of the Benenden Village Trust

 2. Any business located within the Parish of Benenden is eligible to nominate one representative for membership at the discretion of the Trustees.

-3. Application for membership shall be to the BVT Clerk by email, letter or in person using the attached form.
+3. Application for membership shall be to the BVT Manager by email, letter or in person using the attached form.

 5. Members are entitled to attend the Annual General Meeting (AGM) or any Special General Meeting (SGM) of the BVT.

 6. Members are entitled to vote on motions at an AGM or SGM.